Projects and Initiatives

 South Huron is investing in this infrastructure to increase housing supply in our community and improve local affordability.

-In advance of underground work, specialized sub-contractor, will be contacting each resident or owner to schedule a brief exterior pre-condition survey of your residence / building as a precautionary measure or record.
+In advance of underground work, a specialized sub-contractor will be contacting each resident or owner to schedule a brief voluntary pre-condition survey of your residence / building interior and exterior as a precautionary measure or record.
 Your participation in this survey is optional and at your discretion.

-In order to provide you with an uninterrupted supply of drinking water the General Contractor will also be providing a temporary watermain system, laid on front or rear yards and connected to your garden hose faucet or other convenient location.
+In order to provide our customers with an uninterrupted supply of drinking water, the General Contractor will be providing a temporary watermain system, laid on front or rear yards and connected to a garden hose faucet or other convenient location.
 This temporary watermain will be tested to the same standards that regulate the municipal water supply to ensure water quality.
 While on bypass no consumption charges will be charged (only base charges and debt charge apply).

 Local traffic will generally have access to sections of the construction zone, but some sections will be inaccessible at times during construction.
 The General Contractor will make every effort to inform you of specific disruptions.
 On street parking will be permitted on adjacent side streets during construction.